vnmr/ss/README.md

 ![](https://i0.wp.com/www.midastouchinc.com/wp-content/uploads/2021/06/Thermopile-arrany-80-62-Module-01.png)

 Robotic sensors are used to estimate a robot's condition and environment.
-These signals are passed to a controller to enable appropriate behavior.[1][2]
+These signals are passed to a controller to enable appropriate behavior.

 Sensors in robots are based on the functions of human sensory organs.
 Robots require extensive information about their environment in order to function effectively.